-The VCE Foundation English course offered at Year 10 is designed for students who may require a more vocationally oriented approach to English because they aim to enter the workforce or undertake the VCAL Certificate in Years 11 & 12.
+The VCE Foundation English course offered at Year 10 is designed for students who may require a more vocationally oriented approach to English because they aim to enter the workforce or undertake the VM Certificate in Years 11 & 12.
 It is also aimed at students who need additional time and assistance to strengthen and refine their literacy skills.
+The subject explores Unit 2 of Foundation English over the year.